GeekyAubergine/zoeaubert.me/content/blog-posts/2025/we-need-to-talk-about-islands.md

 (Image retrieved from [Wikipedia](https://en.wikipedia.org/wiki/File:Helier_pilgrimage_2005_Jersey.jpg) - Man vyi - Public Domain)

-If you're still in doubt, I have personally walked this walk many times and have not downed.
+If you're still in doubt, I have personally walked this walk many times and have not drowned.

 **Conclusion:** This "tidal island" is walkable, not an island.